hundredyearfarms/Hundred-Year-Farms/README.md

 **Cogeneration of heat and power with carbon sinking**

 Small farm agroforestry produces waste biomass that must be managed.
 Through gassification this debris can be used to produce heat (e.g. for greenhouses), electricity, and with some designs, [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).

-This technology, while still early in development, is one of the very few that can realistically be carbon-negative and cost-effective.
+This technology receives strong research and development support from most governments where climate change is priority since it is one of the very few that can realistically be carbon-negative, be deployed at scale, and become cost-effective.
+In Canada the technology is cost-prohibitive and there is only so much cost-reduction that will be achieved over the next decade through improvements to the equipment itself.
+Improvements will also need to be made to the way capital is raised and managed with one promising way to do this outlined below under the heading of Smart Contracts.

 - [Agroforestry for Biomass Production - Benefiting Canadians](https://www.aftaweb.org/latest-newsletter/temporate-agroforester/97-2008-vol-17/april-no-1/74-agroforestry-for-biomass-production-benefiting-canadians.html)
 - [Practical example - heat and electricity at Scotston Farm](https://www.youtube.com/watch?v=i9xmWJ4hAGs)